Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Illustrative Example Revisited: Training Phase

-Recall that, in the RL approach, the insurer builds an MDP training environment, while the RL agent, who does not know any specifics of this MDP environment, observes states and receives reward signals from it, and hence gradually learn the hedging strategy.
-Therefore, in the following, the MDP environment for training shall be first specified.
+Recall that, in the training phase, the insurer constructs a model of the market environment for an MDP training environment, while the RL agent, which does not know any specifics of this MDP environment, observes states and receives the anchor-hedging reward signals in \eqref{eq:reward_1} from it, and hence gradually learns the hedging strategy by the PPO algorithm reviewed in the last section.
+This section revisits the illustrative example in Section \ref{sec:pit_revisit} via the two-phase RL approach in the training phase.

-\subsubsection{Markov Decision Process Training Environment}
+\subsection{Markov Decision Process Training Environment}